richelbilderbeek/correct_cpp/CONTRIBUTING.md

 Click 'Commit' when done.

 If the text is found to be changed for the worse, your suggestion will be rejected.
-Sorry!
+Sorry  :bowtie: